 It has been proposed to create a central clearinghouse for all REDD-related information.
+The cost of setting up clearing house will be estimated in the readiness phase.
+However, presently Nepal is developing interim REDD strategy for the period up to 2013, which will make clear provisions for central clearing house.
 This entity would be empowered with the right to engage in carbon transactions; a role that is particularly important in Nepal where the fragmented nature of the forest-and thus carbon ownership-would otherwise lead to high transaction costs and may prove less attractive to buyers.
 Based on consultations to date, it has been realized that the government does not possess updated information about the types of REDD piloting projects being undertaken in Nepal, and information sharing has been insufficient so far.
-This indicates the importance of establishing such a national level forest carbon registry.
+This indicates the importance of establishing such a national level forest carbon registry..